Instagram/MonkeyType/doc/generation.rst

 You can also run e.g. ``monkeytype stub some.module:SomeClass`` or ``monkeytype stub some.module:somefunc`` to generate a stub for just one class or function.

+MonkeyType must import your code in order to generate annotations for it, so if a module has import side effects, running ``monkeytype stub`` on the module will trigger those side effects.
+For "executable" modules, ensure the execution code is protected with ``if __name__ == '__main__'`` to avoid MonkeyType triggering it.

 .. _monkeytype-apply:

 monkeytype apply